EdDee296/3D_Maneuver_Gear-UE5/README.md

-First person 3d manuever gear (from Attack on Titan) AI Titan (still in development)
+First person 3d maneuver gear (from Attack on Titan) AI Titan (still in development)
 Developed with Unreal Engine 5